 At the China Guangdong Nuclear Power Group, they put out a big number of electron antineutrinos.
 How big?
 Try one followed by 18 zeros.
 Yeah, it’s a big number.
 Like normal neutrinos, the antineutrinos are hard to detect.
 But making such a large amount helps scientists increase the odds in their favor of getting good measurements.
 The Daya Bay Reactor Neutrino Experiment, a total of six sensors distributed at different distances from Guangdong, will count the antineutrinos that pass by them.
 If one of them has disappeared, then it is likely a result of a flavor change.
 With more and more data, the probability of the particular flavor it is becoming can be determined, known as the mixing angle.

 Another interesting measurement being done is how far apart the masses of each of the flavors are from one another.
 Why interesting?
 We still do not know the masses of the objects themselves, so having a spread on them will help scientists narrow down the possible values of the masses by knowing how reasonable their answers are.
 Are two significantly lighter than the other, or just one?
 (Moskowitz “Neutrino,” Moskowitz 35).

 Do neutrinos change consistently between the flavors regardless of charge?
-Charge-parity (CP) says yes they should, because physics shouldn't favor one charge over another.
-But evidence is mounting that this may not be the case.
+Charge-parity (CP) says that they should because physics shouldn't favor one charge over another.
+But the evidence is mounting that this may not be the case.

 At J-PARC, the T2K experiment streams neutrinos along 295 kilometers to the Super-K and found that in 2017 their neutrino data showed more electron neutrinos than there should have been and less anti-electron neutrinos than expected, something that further hints at a possible model for the aforementioned neutrinoless double beta decay being a reality (Moskvitch, Wolchover "Neutrinos").